winxuser/pokered/README.md

     - NPCs can randomly load at the corner of the screen when you first enter an area
     - Trainers' end battle text 2 isn't read correctly
     - Random items can cause Pokémon to evolve
+    - Erroneous stone evolutions can cause Pokémon to evolve

 - Upgrades: